I write novels. I mean, I do other things too – but the books are probably the reason you’re reading this. So here goes.

 You can find a mostly proper bibliography over here.

+I was born in Tampa, Florida, on the day Jimmy Hoffa disappeared.
 I’m inordinately fond of zombies, trashy goth music, and cheap red wine.
 I have a phobic aversion to unfinished ceramics, an allergy to yellow dye #7, and a morbid fear of sloths.

 For further stats, check my Wikipedia entry.
 It’s mostly correct, though often at least partially wrong – and routinely out of date.
 Wikipedia won’t let me fix anything, even my occupations, publications, or graduation years.
 Apparently I’m not qualified to address such matters of hearsay.